 The Char-Broil CB940X Charcoal Grill is the one model in our list that sticks out like a sore thumb.
 The construction isn't the greatest—it has pre-seasoned cast iron grates that rust and require additional maintenance—and it comes with one of the weakest warranties you'll find.
 But if you just need a large-capacity charcoal grill (26 burgers at once!) that will last a few years, the CB940X deserves your attention.

 It has a couple of nice features we like: An adjustable charcoal tray brings the coal right up under the cook surface for fast searing, then drops down to the bottom for slow roasting and smoking.
 A large front door gives easy access to replenish coal or remove ash with a slide-out tray, and two big wooden side shelves provide ample work space.
 Made in China.

 Cooking Area: 540 square inches (about 26 burgers)

 The Contender: Napoleon NK22CK-C Charcoal Kettle Grill

 It's hard to beat a Weber kettle, but the Napoleon NK22CK-C Charcoal Kettle Grill holds its own and adds a few interesting twists to the recipe, like a removable, convex steel heat diffuser that rests in the center of the coal grate to distribute heat away from the middle of the cooking grate.

-The grill has a heavy cast iron cooking grate with hinges on each side for easy coal replenishment, and the grate can be placed closer or further from the coal by grabbing the handles and moving them onto supports inside the kettle at three set positions.
-The grill also has a hinged lid that swivels 180 degrees around the kettle, so you never have to figure out where to set down a hot grill lid while making coal or food adjustments in the middle of a cook.
+The grill has a heavy cast iron cooking grate with hinges on each side for easy coal replenishment, and the grate can be placed closer or farther from the coal by grabbing the handles and moving them onto supports inside the kettle at three set positions.
+The grill also has a hinged lid that swivels 180° around the kettle, so you never have to figure out where to set down a hot grill lid while making coal or food adjustments in the middle of a cook.